If you are considering submitting an application to Harris-Stowe, the application fee is $20.

 • Summer Term

-✅ Yes, admitted students can defer their admission to Harris-Stowe.
+✅ Yes, admitted students can defer their admission to Harris-Stowe State University.

-✅ Harris-Stowe accepts eligible transfer credits from accredited institutions.
+✅ Harris-Stowe State University accepts eligible transfer credits from accredited institutions.

-Do I have to submit test scores to Harris-Stowe?
+Do I have to submit test scores to Harris-Stowe State University?

-❌ No, Harris-Stowe is test optional, so it's up to you if you want to submit test scores or not.
-If your scores are higher than the school's average, you may want to send them.
+❌ No, Harris-Stowe State University is test optional, so it's up to you if you want to submit test scores or not.
+If you have higher than average scores, you may want to send them.
 If your scores are average or below average, you may want not want to include them in your application.

-✅ The acceptance rate for Harris-Stowe is 51%.
+✅ The acceptance rate for Harris-Stowe State University is 51%.

-What is the early decision acceptance rate at Harris-Stowe?
+What is the early decision acceptance rate at Harris-Stowe State University?

 Explore other colleges in Missouri or use the college admissions predictor to calculate your chances of getting into some of the top colleges and universities in the U.S.